British Ironwork Centre & Shropshire Sculpture Park

 What are the main things to do?

-60 acres park with sculptures, exhibition, outdoor adventure play area, trails and workshops.
+60-acre park with sculptures, an exhibition, an outdoor adventure play area, trails and workshops.
 There are toilets and a cafe.

 What are the ticket prices?